mateuszfstepien/eks-terraform-poc/Readme.md

 ## Description

-This is project to deploy AWS EKS cluster with metric server (for autoscaling) and dynamic storage provisioning.
+This is a project to deploy AWS EKS cluster with metric server (for autoscaling) and dynamic storage provisioning.
 It also deploys simple Helm chart for Wordpress with mysql backend db.

 ## Installation